SF-WDI-LABS/tunely-angular/docs/controllers_example.md

 #### Wrap-up

-Using this pattern it becomes clear where to find the logic for each route and your server.js file becomes much cleaner.
-It also starts guiding us down the path of using RESTful routes since we're assigning these typical names like index, show, create, etc.  We can group by **resource** which makes it easier for future developers on the project to find what they need.
+Using this pattern, it becomes clear where to find the logic for each route, and your `server.js` file becomes much cleaner.
+It also helps us start using some conventional names for RESTful routes: index, show, create, etc.  We also group the logic by **resource**, which makes it easier for future developers on the project to find what they need.

-Your `server.js` file is effectively now a router.
-When you work with other server architectures you will run into very similar patterns; knowing how this works will help you to adapt to other technologies you come across!
+Your `server.js` file is effectively now a list of routes with the controller methods those routes use.
+When you work with other server architectures, you will run into very similar patterns.
+Knowing how this works will help you to adapt to other technologies you come across!